-Evidence-based or consensus-driven guidelines have become an important framework for consolidating practice across countries and helping to improve the quality of care.1-5
+Evidence-based or consensus-driven guidelines for the treatment of attention-deficit hyperactivity disorder (ADHD), or hyperkinetic disorder (HKD), have become an important framework for consolidating practice across countries and helping to improve the quality of care.1-6

 Clinical guidelines for the management of ADHD are intended to improve the process and outcomes of healthcare by:

 - Providing evidence-based recommendations for the management of ADHD to help guide appropriate and rational choice of treatment1-5

 - Assisting patients and their families or carers in making informed decisions about treatment options for ADHD5